Learning the Alexander Technique

 Studio: please phone for specific address

 Nanaimo: Old City, near Fitzwilliam and Machleary streets.
-Free parking, accessible by bus (3 blocks from the Prideaux Street bus terminus) 250-716-3464
+Free parking, also accessible by bus (3 blocks from the Prideaux Street bus terminus) 250-716-3464

 Workshops are also available throughout Vancouver Island, the Fraser Valley, and greater Vancouver by appointment.
 Please contact Heather to book specific workshops.